 Under this exemption, records actually created by an agency for its own use in litigation are exempt from disclosure under the Public Records Act.
-Previously created or disclosed records may not be retroactively re-classified as being exempt under this Section.
-Generally, courts will examine the "dominant purpose" behind the document's creation.
-Documents prepared "by a public entity for its own use in anticipation of litigation, which documents it reasonably has an interest in keeping to itself until litigation is finalized" are protected by the exemption.
-Thus, while documents created prior to the commencement of litigation appear to receive greater scrutiny to determine their dominant purpose, the exemption can apply to documents created before litigation has commenced, that is, before a claim has been made with the local agency under the Government Claims Act or a complaint filed with a court.
+62 Previously created or disclosed records may not be retroactively re-classified as being exempt under this Section.
+63 Generally, courts will examine the "dominant purpose" behind the document's creation.
+64 Documents prepared "by a public entity for its own use in anticipation of litigation, which documents it reasonably has an interest in keeping to itself until litigation is finalized" are protected by the exemption.
+65 Thus, while documents created prior to the commencement of litigation appear to receive greater scrutiny to determine their dominant purpose, the exemption can apply to documents created before litigation has commenced, that is, before a claim has been made with the local agency under the Government Claims Act or a complaint filed with a court.
 Once litigation is concluded, however, the exemption will no longer apply.
+66

-This exemption also applies to litigation-related documents, even if not created by an agency, when sought by persons or entities not a party to the litigation and which the parties to the litigation do not intend to be revealed outside the
+This exemption also applies to litigation-related documents, even if not created by an agency, when sought by persons or entities not a party to the litigation and which the parties to the litigation do not intend to be revealed outside the litigation.
+This exemption does not cover deposition transcripts because they are available to the public under another statute.67 And where a plaintiff generally is required to file a claim under the Government Claims Act to initiate litigation against a local agency, the actual claim form filed with the local agency is not exempt under this Section as "[1]here is no unfair disadvantage [in the pending litigation] to the public entity from disclosure of the mere claim form."68

-Id. at 714 n.7.